jules32/r-for-excel-users/README.md

 In the workshop we'll use the sticky notes to indicate whether everything is OK (blue) or not (pink).

 ## Please do the following, then put a blue sticky note up on your laptop.
-And put up a pink sticky note if you need help.

 Connect to [UCSB guest wifi](https://www.news.ucsb.edu/2019/019657/new-guest-wi-fi):
   - Select “UCSB Wireless Web” from the network options